stride3d/stride-docs/en/manual/navigation/navigation-meshes.md

     ![Choose navigation group](media/choose-navigation-group-in-navigation-mesh.png)

-    Xenko builds a layer in the navigation mesh for this group.
+    Stride builds a layer in the navigation mesh for this group.
 For more information about groups, including how to create them, see [Navigation groups](navigation-groups.md).

 5. Repeat steps 3 and 4 for as many groups as you want to use the navigation mesh.